Aug 20, 2024

 What is vendor management in venture capital?

 Vendor management should be part of your platform strategy because this is one of the key things that can support founders during their launch and growth stage.
-A formalized post investment support that doesn't prioritize resources such as vendor management technology may not be a strong a value add as the platform team may desire.
+A formalized post investment support that doesn't prioritize resources like vendor management technology may not be as strong a value-add as the platform team may desire.

 It may sound like a daunting task, but if you think about it, the biggest obstacle you face is becoming an effective communicator and strong negotiator.
 The upside to building healthy vendor relationships include but aren't limited to the following: